liveahero-wiki/liveahero-wiki.github.io/guide/shop.md

 ## Search Structure Exchange

-Items can be ecxhanged using {% include item-icon.html id=75 %} Search Structure, items are restocked monthly.
+Items can be exchanged using {% include item.html id=75 %}, items are restocked monthly.

 {% include shop-table.html id=20 %}